finnbuhse/Vulkan-Engine-V1.1/README.md

 # Vulkan-Engine-V1.0

-*This repository does not include all the files required to build and run the project at the moment so it is not advised attempting to do so.*
+*This repository does not include all the files required to run the project at the moment so it is not advised attempting to do so.*

 --== To Build ==--
 You will need the following libraries included in your project: